 All swiftwater courses include an online learning component in advance, which takes most people 3-4 hours.

-We will add more SSRT2 and SSRT3 courses to our schedule for July-September, after the spring freshet.
+We will add SSRT2 and SSRT3 courses to our schedule for May-September, after the spring freshet.
 We are also open to working with groups that are seeking private courses, or out-of-town training throughout BC and Alberta, for 8-16 participants.